-As we use our muscles to travel around the planet we will work with many people and organizations to share their inspiring stories with the world.
-This list will grow as the distance covered by our route grows and you will see fun videos that combine the adventures of the journey with the work of these amazing people.
-The support raised will be distributed evenly among the hundreds of organizations that we partner with.
+As Markus uses his muscles to travel around the planet he will work with many people and organizations to share their inspiring stories with the world.
+This list will grow as the distance covered by the route grows and you will see fun videos that combine the adventures of the journey with the work of these amazing people.
+The support raised will be distributed evenly the organizations that we partner with.
 Change begins here.

 Alpine Edible Schoolyards is a not-for-profit initiative that combines urban farming and school gardens into a fertile catalyst for hands-on practical learning & local food production.
 Students from schools throught the Bow Valley have the opportunity to participate in a productive urban farm which continues to thrive in the summer months when school is out.
 Both students and teachers have the support of urban farmer mentors to guide them through the world of plants and support the integration of gardens & food into curriculum.

 Centre for Indigenous Environmental Resources is the only national, First Nation-directed environmental non-profit organization with charitable status.
 Our work focuses upon meeting First Nation needs, as they define them, and by sharing the tools and solutions we work with First Nations to create so they can take action to solve the environmental problems that affect their lands and waters.
 Over the past 20 years we've been able to create a variety of guidebooks, planning tools and workshops that are aimed to build the capacity of First Nations.